SensingClues/OpenEars/README.md

 # Installation
 Fetch a preloaded PI image from: (to be determined) and install as you would a standard stretch image\
 **or**\
-Go to the directory installpi and follow the instructions.
+Go to the directory installpi of this repository and follow the instructions in INSTALL.md.
 When done, return here.

 After installation, the user - password should be pi - openears.
 Change as you see fit.\
 You can SSH and VNC into the PI, and you should be able to use keyboard, mouse and monitor.
-If necessary, configure the wifi.git
+If necessary, configure the wifi.
 #### Configure MQTT
 Go to ~/openears/serval.
 If there is no serval.env file in this directory, do:\
 `cp serval.env.example serval.env`